 Options Usage model_name model name should be unique if there are more than one models.
-LIMIT: if build_type is code, model_name will be used in c++ code so that model_name must comply with c++ name speci fication. platform The source framework, tensorflow or caffe. - thThe path of your model file which can be local path or remote URL. model_sha256 TheckHAn256 checksum of the model file. - at[optional] The path of Caffe model weights file. • 6_opeickrailnThe SHA256 checksum of Caffe model weights file. subgraphs subgraphs key.
-DO NOT EDIT in- The input tensor name(s) (tensorflow) or top name(s) of inputs' layer (caffe).
+LIMIT: if build_type is code, model_name will be used in c++ code so that model_name must comply with c++ name speci- fication. platform The source framework, tensorflow or caffe. th he path of your model file which can be local path or remote URL.
+Theckslan256 checksum of the model file. at[optional] The path of Caffe model weights file.
+C - 6_opeickrailnThe SHA256 checksum of Caffe model weights file. subgraphs key.
+DO NOT EDIT subgraphs in- The input tensor name(s) (tensorflow) or top name(s) of inputs' layer (caffe).
 If there are more than put_tensors one tensors, use one line for a tensor. out- The output tensor name(s) (tensorflow) or top name(s) of outputs' layer (caffe).
 If there are more put_tensors than one tensors, use one line for a tensor. in- The shapes of the input tensors, default is NHWC order. put_shapes out- The shapes of the output tensors, default is NHWC order. put_shapes in- The numerical range of the input tensors' data, default [-1, 1].
 It is only for test. put_ranges valida- [optional] Specify Numpy validation inputs.
-When not provided, [-1, 1] random values will be tion_inputs_d accu- [optional] Specify the accuracy validation script as a plugin to test accuracy, see doc . racy_validatio valida- [optional] Specify the similarity threshold for validation.
-A dict with key in 'CPU', 'GPU' and/or 'HEXAGON' and value <= 1.0. backend The onnx backend framework for validation, could be [tensorflow, caffe2, pytorch], default is ten- Dackend sorflow. runtime The running device, one of [cpu, gpu, dsp, hta, apu]. data_type [optional] The data type used for specified runtime. [fp16_fp32, fp32_fp32] for GPU and APU; [fp16_fp32, bf16_fp32, fp32_fp32, fp16_fp16] for CPU, default is fp16_fp32. in- [optional] The input data type for specific op(eg. gather), which can be [int32, float32], default to put_data_type in- [optional] The format of the input tensors, one of [NONE, NHWC, NCHW].
-If there is no format put_data_forn hat the input, please use NONE.
-If only one single format is specified, all inputs will use that format, default is NHWC order. out- [optional] The format of the output tensors, one of [NONE, NHWC, NCHW].
-If there is no format put_data_forn hat the output, please use NONE.
-If only one single format is specified, all inputs will use that format, default is NHWC order. limit_opencl kantioning Whether splitting the OpenCL kernel within 1 ms to keep UI responsiveness, default is 0. opencl_queue ւնթենտալի լեժ mit the max commands in OpenCL command queue to keep UI responsiveness, default is 0. obfuscate [optional] Whether to obfuscate the model operator name, default to 0. winograd [optional] Which type winograd to use, could be [0, 2, 4].
+When not provided, [-1, 1] random values will be tion_inputs_d accu- [optional] Specify the accuracy validation script as a plugin to test accuracy, see doc . racy_validatio [optional] Specify the similarity threshold for validation.
+A dict with key in 'CPU', 'GPU' and/or 'HEXAGON' and value <= 1.0. backend The onnx backend framework for validation, could be [tensorflow, caffe2, pytorch], default is tensorflow. runtime The running device, one of [cpu, gpu, dsp, cpu+gpu]. cpu+gpu contains CPU and GPU model definition so you can run the model on both CPU and GPU. data_type [optional] The data type used for specified runtime. [fp16_fp32, fp32_fp32] for GPU; [fp16_fp32, bf16_fp32, fp32_fp32, fp16_fp16] for CPU, default is fp16_fp32. in- put_data_type [optional] The input data type for specific op(eg. gather), which can be [int32, float32], default to in- [optional] The format of the input tensors, one of [NONE, NHWC, NCHW].
+If there is no format pate input, please use NONE.
+If only one single format is specified, all inputs will use that format, 1 default is NHWC order. out- [optional] The format of the output tensors, one of [NONE, NHWC, NCHW].
+If there is no format put_data_forn nator the output, please use NONE.
+If only one single format is specified, all inputs will use that format, default is NHWC order. limit_opencl kantioning Whether splitting the OpenCL kernel within 1 ms to keep UI responsiveness, default is 0. opencl_queue փopdowalkikemit the max commands in OpenCL command queue to keep UI responsiveness, default is 0. obfuscate [optional] Whether to obfuscate the model operator name, default to 0. winograd [optional] Which type winograd to use, could be [0, 2, 4].
 0 for disable winograd, 2 and 4 for enable winograd, 4 may be faster than 2 but may take more memory.